naijadeveloper/Docket/README.md

 ## About The Project

-<i style='color:seagreen'>Docket =</i> "_An agenda or list of things to be done._".
-For example, If someone asks you what's on your <strong>docket</strong> for the day, they really just want to know what you're doing today.
+**Docket** = "_An agenda or list of things to be done._".
+For example, If someone asks you what's on your **docket** for the day, they really just want to know what you're doing today.
 The app lets you create a docket each day, listing out all the actions you would like to do that day.

 Having a list of all the things you plan to do for that day, helps you stay focused and more organised.✌🏾